 Sapreena is very proud of her West Midlands roots and is committed to ensuring her community flourishes, particularly through social engagement and education.
 Sapreena is also an executive member of the Titan Partnership and a board member of Birmingham’s Child Poverty Forum.

-She hopes her experience in education will help King Edwards VI to meet its strategic aims.
+She hopes her experience in education will help King Edward VI College to meet its strategic aims.

 Remley has held the post of Principal at King Edward VI College, Stourbridge since 1 September 2015.
 Having started her career in New York as the Chair of the Foreign Language Department in 1989, Remley became the Head of Modern Foreign Languages at a school in Birmingham in 1993, moving to King Edward VI College in 1998.
 Remley has held various roles at the college including Head of Quality Improvement and she was appointed as Vice Principal in 2012.
 In her role as Vice Principal, Remley had responsibility for leading quality improvement and staff development.
 She also has extensive experience as the designated safeguarding lead and leading the college provision in pastoral support.
 Remley holds a B.A. in Letters (history, literature and philosophy) from Wesleyan University, USA and an M.A. in French Literature from the University of Connecticut, USA.